Ocelot-Social-Community/Ocelot-Social/README.md

 ### Proof DockerHub Images

-To check your pushed Docker images in your organisation's DockerHub repositories, rename the file `docker-compose.ocelotsocial-branded.yml` with your network name, remove any local Docker images if necessary, and do the following:
+To check your pushed Docker images in your organisation's DockerHub repositories locally:

+- rename the file `docker-compose.ocelotsocial-branded.yml` with your network name
+- in the file, rename the ocelot.social DockerHub organisation `ocelotsocialnetwork` to your organisations name

+Remove any local Docker images if necessary and do the following:

 ```bash
 # in main folder